-- 205 1.
-Aerosol Number Concentration - Aerosol number concentrations (n{aer}) were measured at BRW with a condensation particle counter (CPC; model 3010, TSI Inc.).
-The n{aer} was used to indicate the total aerosol particle abundance over the study period and to compute the INP-activated fraction ($IAF = n{INP}(T)/n{aer}$).
-In addition, another CPC (model 3772, TSI Inc.) was operated at the adjacent U.S. Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) program DoE-ARM-site as part of the NSA Aerosol Observing System.
+Aerosol number concentrations (n{aer}) were measured at BRW with a condensation particle counter (CPC; model 3010, TSI Inc.).
+The n{aer} was used to indicate total aerosol particle abundance over the study period and to compute the INP-activated fraction ($IAF = n{INP}(T)/n{aer}$).
+In addition, another CPC (model 3772, TSI Inc.) was operated at the adjacent U.S. Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) program site as part of the NSA Aerosol Observing

+System.
 Both the 3010 and 3772 CPC have a 10 nm minimum cut size.
-Over our \approx 2-year study period, similar n{aer} was measured by the BRW-CPC (median of 156.3 cm-3) and the ARM-CPC (179.0 cm-3) for non-screened datasets.
+Over our \approx 2-year study period, similar $n{\rm aer}$ was measured by the BRW-CPC (median of 156.3 cm-3) and the ARM-CPC (179.0 cm-3) for non-screened datasets.
 Although the BRW-CPC reads slightly lower than ARM-CPC based on 6-hour time-averaged medians, the Pearson correlation coefficient, r, between two CPC datasets is high ($r \approx 0.9$).
-All n{aer} presented here are from the BRW-CPC.
-To make all the data from instruments that have different sampling times comparable, all online datasets discussed in this study were averaged over 6-hour periods.
+All $n{\rm aer}$ presented here are from the BRW-CPC.
+To make all data from instruments that have different sampling times comparable, all online datasets discussed in this study were averaged over 6-hour periods.